xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-and-ncs500-bvi-interfaces.md

 ### Ingress V4 ACL

-First we will start with Ingress IPv4 ACL.
+  - First we will start with Ingress IPv4 ACL.
+  - IPv4 ACL is supported in Igress direction for J/J+ and J2 (Native and Compatible mode)

 <div class="highlighter-rouge">
 <pre class="highlight">